 Ability to Keep Residents Mobile

-This is a measure of the percent of long-term care residents that remained mobile levels.
-Many in the industry would argue that the ability to move around is critical to patients health.
+This is a measure of the percent of long-term stay patients who were able to retain mobility.
+Some experts believe that the ability to move around is important for residents' physical and mental health.

 Short-term Care: Rehospitalizations